IIITLucknowSWEngg/CSITTeam012/Assignment 02/Design.md

 ## 5. Database Design

-## Database Design for BookMyShow Clone
+## Database Design for BookMyShow

-The BookMyShow clone uses a combination of SQL and NoSQL databases.
+The BookMyShow uses a combination of SQL and NoSQL databases.
 Below is the schema for major entities:

 - **Users**: Stores user information like username, email, and preferences.
 - **Events**: Stores event details, such as name, date, venue, and ticket availability.